FlagrantGarden/leanpub-factions/manuscript/m4-sample-companies.md

 : When Attacked by this Group, enemies must reroll their highest die when Testing Resilience.

 Throwers (1)
+: Groups without an MI profile only.
-: If this Group does not already have a MI profile, add one at 6+ / 5+ / 6”.
+Add an MI profile at 6+ / 5+ / 6”.

 {pagebreak}